june2/study/GraphQL_vs_REST.md

     }
 }
 ```
-As you see we get all the necessary data in just a single request.
-So when you want a new field you just add it to the query and it will start appearing in the response.

 2. Strongly Typed
 GraphQL is dominated by schema which are strongly typed.
 These types can either be primitive or derived.
 The strong typing system allows the API to be self documented thus making the client aware on what response he will get when querying a particular query.